-Apprenticeships are becoming an increasingly popular choice with school leavers, but what are they and who can apply?
-This article will help you get to grips with the basics.
+According to data from the UK Parliament, there were more than 740,000 people participating in an apprenticeship in 2018/19.
+But what are apprenticeships and who can apply?
+This guide will help you get to grips with the basics.

 What is an apprenticeship?